pcraster/pcraster/documentation/pcraster_aguila/index.rst

 * runs at least on the major operating systems,
 * is licensed under the GPL.

-Aguila is part of the `PCRaster Open Source Tools`__ collection and is distributed as part of the main PCRaster installation package and as a seperate installation package.
+Aguila is part of the `PCRaster Open Source Tools`__ collection and is distributed as part of the main PCRaster installation package and as a separate installation package.

 __ http://pcraster.sourceforge.net